Marcello-Sega/pytim/docs/source/quick.rst

    :width: 70%
    :align: center

-This is a very basic example, and more are given below, in the :doc:`Tutorials`, and in the documentation pages of the modules.
+This is a very basic example, and more are given below, in the :doc:`Tutorials`, and in the documentation of the modules.

 Non-planar interfaces
 =====================

 GITIM
 -----

-One of the possibilities is to use  :class:`~pytim.itim.GITIM` to identify surface atoms in a conceptually similar way to :class:`~pytim.itim.ITIM`.
+One of the possibilities is to use  :class:`~pytim.gitim.GITIM` to identify surface atoms in a conceptually similar way to :class:`~pytim.itim.ITIM`.
 We make here the example of multiple solvation layers around glucose:

 .. code-block:: python